powsybl/powsybl.github.io/docs/tutorials/tool/extend-tools.md

 </dependency>
 ```

-In your project you also need to add the other dependencies required by your command business logic implementation, e.g. for implementing the itools command displaying the number of lines of a network, you would have to add the following dependency to IIDM converter API, needed to import IIDM networks:
+In your project you also need to add the other dependencies required by your command business logic implementation, e.g. to implement the itools command displaying the number of lines of a network, you would have to add the following dependency to IIDM converter API, needed to import IIDM networks:

 ```xml
 <dependency>